-- IV-B-11 Questionable Expenses We noted no expenditures that we believe may constitute unlawful expenditures from public funds as defined in an Attorney General's opinion dated April 25, 1979. - IV-C-11 Travel Expenses No expenditures of County money for travel expenses of spouses of County officials or employees were noted. - IV-D-11 Business Transactions There were no business transactions between the County and County officials and/or employees during the year ended June 30, 2011. - IV-E-11 Bond Coverage Surety bond coverage of County officials and employees is in accordance with statutory provisions. - IV-F-11 Board Minutes Interfund transfers were not approved in the minutes of the County in accordance with Chapter 331.432 of the Code of Iowa.
+- IV-B-12 Questionable Expenses We noted no expenditures that we believe may constitute unlawful expenditures from public funds as defined in an Attorney General's opinion dated April 25, 1979. - IV-C-12 Travel Expenses No expenditures of County money for travel expenses of spouses of County officials or employees were noted. - IV-D-12 Business Transactions There were no business transactions between the County and County officials and/or employees during the year ended June 30, 2012. - IV-E-12 Bond Coverage Surety bond coverage of County officials and employees is in accordance with statutory provisions. - IV-F-12 Board Minutes No transactions were found that we believe should have been approved in the Board minutes but were not. - IV-G-12 County Extension Office The County Extension Office is operated under the authority of Chapter 176A of the Code of Iowa and serves as an agency of the State of Iowa.
+This fund is administered by an extension council separate and distinct from the County operations and, consequently, is not included in these financial statements.
+Disbursements during the year ended June 30, 2012 for the County Extension Office did not exceed the amount budgeted. - IV-H-12 Resource Enhancement and Protection Certification The County properly dedicated property tax revenue to conservation purposes as required by Chapter 455A.19(1)(b) of the Code of Iowa in order to receive the additional REAP funds allocated in accordance with subsections (b)(2) and (b)(3).